 While preventive measures like sprays can be somewhat effective, we’ve found that the ROI just isn’t there for most property management companies.
 A better strategy is to have on-demand pest management services available to deal with the issue if and when it happens.

-On-demand pest control nips the problem in the bud, and you’re not overpaying for services you don’t need.
+Pest control for property management nips the problem in the bud, and you’re not overpaying for services you don’t need.

 Feeling safe in our own homes is critical to our quality of life.
 Safety concerns may not always be a property manager’s responsibility, but tenants may still reach out about them.